luxas/kubeadm-workshop/README.md

 [Prometheus](prometheus.io) is a great monitoring solution, and combining it with Kubernetes makes it even more awesome.

+These commands will first deploy the [Prometheus operator](#TODO) as well as one Prometheus instance by creating a `Prometheus`
+ThirdPartyResource.

+A lightweight nodejs application is deployed as well, which exports the `http_requests_total` metric at `/metrics`.
+A `ServiceMonitor` ThirdPartyResource is created that match the sample metrics app by the `app=sample-metrics-app` label.

+The ServiceMonitor will make the Prometheus instance scrape metrics from the sample metrics web app.

+You can access the Prometheus web UI via the NodePort or the internal Service.

 ```console
 $ kubectl apply -f demos/monitoring/prometheus-operator.yaml
 clusterrole "prometheus-operator" created